 Figure 6-1.
-The eShopOnContainers reference application architecture for development environment
+The eShopOnContainers reference application architecture for development environment command.

-Hosting environment.
-In Figure 6-1, you see several containers deployed within a single Docker host.
-That would be the case when deploying to a single Docker host with the docker-compose up command.
 However, if you are using an orchestrator or container cluster, each container could be running in a different host (node), and any node could be running any number of containers, as we explained earlier in the architecture section.